Welcome to Sterling Sport Mindset! Kansas City + Online Sport Psychology.

 We can show you how to do these things.

 Hi, I’m Dr. Linda Sterling.
 Not only did I play collegiate softball and face some of the challenges mentioned above, I have doctorate & master’s degrees in sport psychology & counseling psychology, and several years of experience as a sport psychology consultant and psychology professor.

-My team and I understand the collegiate athletics/university system, but we’re not part of the system.
+My team and I understand the competitive athletics system, but we’re not part of the system.

 Due to this, we have a unique way of helping athletes thrive on and off the field.

 We can show you how to get out of your head, focus, be more confident, keep your composure, along with other mental skills that will help you succeed.